NizarNi/Augmented-Scrum/README.md

 In AI-Assissted software development, we are artificially augmenting the velociy of software production of an xFT Team .
-This leads to new dangers that threatnes software sustainabiliy, thus these concerns needs to be incorportaed in a newAgile framework: Augmented Scrum.
+This leads to new dangers that threatnes software sustainabiliy, thus these concerns needs to be incorportaed in a new Agile framework: Augmented Scrum.

 # The Problem